VirtusLab/akka-serialization-helper/README.md

 ### 2. Checker Plugin

-A Scala compiler plugin that detects messages, events etc. and checks, whether they extend the base trait.
-Just annotate a base trait with `@SerializabilityTrait`:
+A Scala compiler plugin that detects messages, events etc. and checks, whether they extend the base trait and reports and error when it doesn't.
+This ensures that the specified serializer is used by Akka and protects against accidental use of Java serialization.

+To use, just annotate a base trait with `@SerializabilityTrait`:

 ```scala
 @SerializabilityTrait
 trait MySerializable
 ```

 Installation: